Where we are: 2017 – cycle 2 – Week 1: Enthusiasm – day 5.

 Say something nice about someone when the person isn’t present.

-Enthusiastically try some of these (or all) then ask yourself: How do I feel.
+Enthusiastically try some of these (or all) then ask yourself: How do I feel?
+Fill yourself with random acts of enthusiasm.